REVELATION AND THE MAGISTERIUM

-Although a divine institution, the Church herself does not make a new revelation, but merely teaches or explains what God Has revealed.
+Although a divine institution, the Church herself does not make new revelations but merely teaches or explains what God has revealed.
 Unlike Sacred Tradition and Holy Scripture, the Church is not a constitutive source of revelation, although we learn and understand God’s revelation through her guidance.
-Through her Teaching Authority, called the Magisterium, the Church acts as the Preacher of God’s Revelation.
-But because of her role as teacher and interpreter of Christian revelation, we might say that the Church is an interpretative source of divine revelation.
-In other words, She is a source as far as the interpretation of God's revelation is concerned.
+Through her teaching authority, called the Magisterium, the Church acts as the preacher of God’s revelation.
+However, because of her role as a teacher and interpreter of Christian revelation, the Church could be considered an interpretative source of divine revelation.
+In other words, she is a source as far as the interpretation of God's revelation is concerned.

 After the books of the Bible were officially determined and recognized, the Church relied on both the Bible and Sacred Tradition for her teachings.
-Because of her special role as Teacher (Magister), the Church received from Christ the gift of infallibility, or the protection and assistance of the Holy Spirit: “But the Paraclete, the Holy Ghost, whom the Father will send in my name, he will teach you all things, and bring all things to your mind, whatsoever I shall have said to you” (John 14:26).
-It is in her role as Teacher that the Church serves as an infallible, but purely interpretative source of Christian revelation.
+Because of her special role as Teacher (Magister), the Church received from Christ the gift of infallibility or the protection and assistance of the Holy Spirit: “But the Paraclete, the Holy Spirit, whom the Father will send in my name, he will teach you all things and bring all things to your mind, whatsoever I shall have said to you” (John 14:26).
+It is in her role as Teacher that the Church serves as an infallible but purely interpretative source of Christian revelation.
 The Church is not above the Bible or Sacred Tradition.
-She has no authority to originate a new teaching, or to add or change the words of Holy Scripture.
+She has no authority to originate new teaching or to add to or change the words of the Holy Scripture.
 But she is the one Authority instituted by Christ to be the sole interpreter and guardian of divine revelation.
-Thus, in its Dogmatic Constitution Pastor Aeternus, Vatican Council I says: "For the holy Spirit was promised to the successors of Peter not so that they might, by his revelation, make known some new doctrine, but that, by his assistance, they might religiously guard and faithfully expound the revelation or deposit of faith transmitted by the apostles."
-Vatican Council I, Session 4 (18 July 1870), Chapter 4, #6.
+Thus, in its Dogmatic Constitution, Pastor Aeternus, Vatican Council I says: "For the holy Spirit was promised to the successors of Peter not so that they might, by his revelation, make known some new doctrine but that, by his assistance, they might religiously guard and faithfully expound the revelation or deposit of faith transmitted by the apostles."
+Vatican Council I, Session 4 (18 July 1870), Chapter 4, No. 6.

-The Pope enjoys the protection of the Holy Spirit or the gift of infallibility when making a solemn teaching on matters of faith and morals.
+The Pope enjoys the protection of the Holy Spirit or the gift of infallibility when making solemn teachings on matters of faith and morals.

 Pope St. Gregory the Great